RedHatGov/MLS-Workbook/README.md

 The MLS workbook has been designed around the Publican documentation system: https://fedorahosted.org/publican/

-To install Publican on Fedora or RHEL:
+Make sure rhel-7-server-optional-rpms is enabled on your system.
+Once enabled, to install Publican on Fedora or RHEL:

 $ sudo yum install publican publican-redhat